 Student use of informational and/or directional yard signage is by approval, only.
-To receive approval, e-mail a copy of your signage along with the proposed posting dates and locations to the Associate Dean for Student/Civic Engagement & Marketing.
+To receive approval, e-mail a copy of your signage along with the proposed posting dates and locations to Campus Life (campuslife@brevard.edu).
 In addition, signage must adhere to the following conditions: